rprishabh/Smart_Stadium_Guardian/README.md

-To answer your question right out of the gate: **Yes, absolutely keep the emojis!**

-Using emojis in a GitHub `README.md` does not look childish at all.
-In fact, it is an industry best practice for modern open-source repositories and hackathon submissions.
-They act as **visual anchors**, breaking up walls of text and making it incredibly easy for a judge (or an AI bot) to scan the document and instantly find the "Problem Statement" 🎯, the "Architecture" 🧠, or the "Setup Instructions" ⚙️.
-It will look vibrant, professional, and well-structured on your GitHub profile.

-### A Quick Word on the Content Structure

-Because you appended the new sections directly to the end of the old sections, you currently have a bit of redundancy.
-For example, you have two sections talking about Gemini 3.5 Flash orchestration, two sections on "Architectural Elegance," and two lists of instructions on how to run it.

-To maximize that AI evaluator score and keep human judges engaged, the document needs to be ruthless, concise, and cohesive.

-Here is the fully merged, ultimate version.
-It combines your heavy-hitting technical details (Zod validation, Web3, Polygon) with the NLP-optimized keywords I provided earlier, eliminating all the duplicates.

----

 # 🛡️ Stadium Guardian - FIFA World Cup Ops Centre

 An AI-powered, Web3-enabled smart event operations dashboard designed to coordinate frontline volunteers, automate multi-sector crowd control dynamics, and protect stadium integrity for mega-scale global sporting events like the FIFA World Cup 2026.